jhchong/test-repository/README.md

-# My awesome REST API
+# Stores REST API

+This is built with Flask, Flask-RESTful, Flask-JWT, and Flask-SQLAlchemy

 ## Installation